weecology/DeepTreeAttention/README.md

 # Pytorch Lightning Training Module (data.TreeModel)

-Training is handled by the TreeModel class which loads a model from the models/ folder, reads the config file and runs the training.
+Training is handled by the TreeModel class which loads a model from the models folder, reads the config file and runs the training.
 The evaluation metrics and images are computed and put of the comet dashboard

 ```
 m = main.TreeModel(model=Hang2020.vanilla_CNN, bands=data_module.config["bands"], classes=data_module.num_classes,label_dict=data_module.species_label_dict)